Free Wedding Planning Tools Every Bride Should Know About

 Zola Budget Tracker (Free Account)

-It breaks down your total budget by category (venue, catering, dress, etc.), and you can adjust everything as you go.
+• It breaks down your total budget by category (venue, catering, dress, etc.), allowing you to adjust everything as needed.

 Google Sheets Wedding Budget Template